Most people will spend more time planning a one-off event than they will planning their life or creating a life plan.

 - What can I do if I start slowing down or get distracted by other things?

-By taking the time to sit down and contemplate these questions, we’ll give ourselves a much better chance of getting to where we want to be in five years’ time.
+By taking the time to contemplate these questions, we’ll give ourselves a much better chance of getting to where we want to be in five years’ time.
 As we write out our answers, we’ll have a clear direction to aim towards, and not just rely on hope or luck to get to our desired destination.